 3. Use in a dusty environment

-If you’re using an SSD in a dusty environment, it’s important to keep the drive clean and free of dust buildup.
+Keeping the drive clean and free of dust buildup is important if you use an SSD in a dusty environment.
 You can do this by regularly blowing out the dust from the computer case and using a Can of compressed air to remove any dust.

 4. Frequent writing and rewriting of data